ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 - The build will be performed in the current directory.
 - The Visual Studio 2022 MSVC compiler will be used as the compiler.
 - The built library is generated as a single file that includes all of OpenCV's functionality.
-- Disable unnecessary options, assuming processing on Arm CPU.Unnecessary options have been disabled to execute processing on Arm CPUs.
+- Unnecessary options have been disabled, assuming processing on Arm CPUs.

+&nbsp;

 If the configuration is successful, a message similar to the following should be displayed at the end of the execution: